-A: Yes, hypoxic ischemic encephalopathy (HIE) — or birth asphyxia — can result in long-term physical, mental and cognitive problems.
-Most times, the HIE is diagnosed early.
-However, other times, the brain damage from HIE is not discovered until years after the hypoxic event when a child fails to meet certain developmental milestones.
+A: Hypoxic ischemic encephalopathy (HIE) – or birth asphyxia – can result in long-term physical, mental and cognitive problems.
+Usually, HIE is diagnosed early.
+Other times, however, the brain damage from HIE is not discovered until years after the hypoxic event, when a child fails to meet certain developmental milestones.

 - Cerebral palsy

 - Epilepsy, seizure disorder

 - Problems learning, thinking and speaking.
 This is called cognitive developmental problems and is often accompanied by a low mental development index (MDI) score.

 - Problems with walking and coordination, also called motor and behavioral developmental problems, which results in a low psychomotor development index (PDI) score.